foundersandcoders/workshop-api/morning-workshop.md

 `https://api.github.com/users/octocat`

  1. How many followers does the user rachblondon have?
- 2. How many is sohilpandya folling?
+ 2. How many people is tormo17 following?
  3. How many issues are there for the foundersandcoders news letter?

  ## Postman